openmhealth/shimmer/shim-server/src/main/java/org/openmhealth/shim/ihealth/iHealth.md

 ### description
 Retrieves the physical activities an individual has engaged in from the iHealth API

+### request
+A note on the sport activity request: the start and end

 ### response
 The response contains meta information in the body, such as page length, record count, etc, as well as an array property “SPORTDataList,” which contains the data.
 Each item in the list contains a set of properties describing a unique physical activity: